perfect-less/Python-YouTube-Downloader/README.md

 We also need git to install the program which can be downloaded from https://git-scm.com/

-With all pre-requisites met, we can install **pytd** with the following command:
+With all prerequisites met, we can install **pytd** with the following command:
 ```bash
 $ python -m pip install git+https://github.com/perfect-less/Python-YouTube-Downloader
 ```

+## For Windows (Installation with Scripts)

+    You still need to install python and pip first for this install process to work.

+Please download the installation scrips on the release section of this repository.
+After you've downloaded the installation scrips, please follow these steps:

+1. Extract the zip file into your computer
+2. Enter the `pytd install` folder
+3. Run `PYTD_INSTALLER.bat`, you can run it in cmd or just double click on it.
+4. Follow the instructions on the scrips until it finished

+To uninstall **`pytd`** you have to run the `PYTD_UNINSTALL.bat` as **Administrator**.